Dans-labs/dariah/docs/Lib.md

 [utils]({{site.libBase}}/utils.js)
 =============================================================================================
+## editClass(dirty, invalid)
+Returns the proper css class for styling content that is being edited, depending on the state it may be in:
+`dirty`: a changed value that has not been saved to the database yet, and/or `invalid`: a value that does not pass validation.

 ## propsChanged(newProps, need, oldProps, keyPropNames)
 Determines whether `newProps` differ significantly from `oldProps`, based on the props with `keyPropNames` only.